 The Lost Gardens of Heligan have been slowly and lovingly restored over the last 30 years (they were all but abandoned after WWI) and are a great spot for an afternoon stroll.

 The Eden Project

-You’ll quite literally get ot walk through a tropical rainforest in Cornwall – it’s fascinating!
-Click here for more information about the Eden Project and to buy tickets.
+You’ll quite literally get to walk through a tropical indoor rainforest in Cornwall – it’s fascinating!

 Where to stay in St Austell

 The Karmary Guest House is clean and cosy, with comfortable rooms and delicious breakfasts.
 It’s one of the best budget places to stay in St Austell.
 Click here for rates and to book.

 Located in the nearby village of Charlestown, Rashleigh Arms has huge spacious rooms that are both perfectly clean and awash with natural light.
 Click here to read more.

 Day 7: St Austell to Saltash (Plymouth)